Continuous access evaluation

 - The client presents an access token to the resource provider from outside of an allowed IP range.

-- The resource provider evaluates the validity of the token and checks the location policy synced from Azure AD.
+- The resource provider evaluates the validity of the token and checks the location policy synced from Microsoft Entra ID.

 - In this case, the resource provider denies access, and sends a 401+ claim challenge back to the client.
 The client is challenged because it isn't coming from an allowed IP range.

 - The CAE-capable client understands the 401+ claim challenge.
-It bypasses the caches and goes back to step 1, sending its refresh token along with the claim challenge back to Azure AD.
-Azure AD reevaluates all the conditions and will deny access in this case.
+It bypasses the caches and goes back to step 1, sending its refresh token along with the claim challenge back to Microsoft Entra ID.
+Microsoft Entra ID reevaluates all the conditions and denies access in this case.